Carrie Underwood Reveals How She’s Spending Her First Valentine’s Day As A Mom Of Two

 As the Inquisitr reported at the time, the blinding gift was an extravagant diamond necklace thought to weigh a huge 48 carats and estimated to be worth a whopping $3 million.

-“It was a Valentine’s present, that I don’t deserve,” she said at the time in an interview with Entertainment Tonight on the red carpet at the annual music event.
+“It was a Valentine’s present that I don’t deserve,” she said at the time in an interview with Entertainment Tonight on the red carpet at the annual music event.
 “It’s mine to wear, so whenever I feel like it, I can be in my sweat pants, making dinner, wearing my necklace.”

-The star – who’s now a mom of two – also revealed that she had a hand in designing the stunning piece and knew what she was going to get ahead of time, so it wasn’t all a total surprise to her.
+The star also revealed that she had a hand in designing the stunning piece and knew what she was going to get ahead of time, so it wasn’t all a total surprise to her.

 “We had been helping and working with designer Johnathon Arndt to make something special,” Carrie told the outlet of the extravagant piece of jewelry.
 “We don’t do a whole lot of gifts often, it was nice.
 This is many years’ worth of gifts.”

-The seriously extravagant present is made even more surprising considering that the star told People before getting married that she actually considered herself to be “anti-Valentine’s day.”
+The seriously extravagant present is made even more surprising, considering that the star told People before getting married that she actually considered herself to be “anti-Valentine’s day.”

 “I don’t believe – and this goes for anybody – your man shouldn’t love you for one day out of 365,” Underwood said at the time when asked about the big day.
 “He should love you 365 days out of the year.
 I want Valentine’s Day every day.”